31 min read

 How to Block ClickFix with Group Policy and WDAC

-Restrict PowerShell and script execution for standard users through Group Policy or Windows Defender Application Control (WDAC).
+Restrict PowerShell and script execution for standard users through Group Policy or WDAC (Windows Defender Application Control, a Windows feature that restricts which applications and scripts can run on a system based on explicit allow rules).
 This is the highest-impact single control.
 If non-administrative users cannot execute PowerShell, the most common ClickFix payload fails.
 Class this as high priority, it helps across a lot of payload scenarios including new variants.

 Block or monitor LOLBin abuse.
 Configure AppLocker or WDAC rules for mshta.exe, wscript.exe, cscript.exe, and finger.exe.
 Microsoft specifically recommended restricting outbound access for the finger utility (TCP port 79) after observing it abused in CrashFix campaigns (Microsoft Security Blog, 2026).